 If you answered "Yes" to any of the questions in 5a, you should answer "Yes" to 5b unless all of the transactions engaged in were "excepted" transactions.
-Excepted transactions are described in Regulations section 53.4945 and appear in Notices published in the Internal Revenue Bulletin, relating to disaster assistance.
+Excepted transactions are described in Regulations section 53.4945 or appear in Notices published in the Internal Revenue Bulletin, relating to disaster assistance.
 At the time this form went to print, there were no notices currently in effect relating to disaster assistance.

-Part VII-Questionnaire for Charitable Lead Trusts and Pooled Income Funds
+Part VII-Questionnaire for Charitable Lead Trusts, Pooled Income Funds, and Charitable Remainder Trusts